ADMISSION & ENROLLMENT

 You have the right to access information held about you.
 You may request disclosure meet our costs in providing you with details of the information we hold about you.

 Complaints from any student concerning courses, programs, services, other students or staff are taken seriously by the academy.
 Any student who has a concern or complaint is encouraged follow this process:

-Communicate the issue to the tutor involved for attention.
+Communicate the issue to through the help desk for attention.
 Convey all pertinent information about the issue in an objective manner.
 Provide as much evidence as you can about the issue in order to speed resolution.

-If the issue is not resolved at the tutor level, then communicate the issue to the academy director.
+If the issue is not resolved at the help desk level, then communicate the issue to the academy director (firstname.lastname@example.org).
 Again, provide as much evidence as you can about the issue in order to speed resolution.
 The school director will formally investigate the complaint, will take appropriate action, and will then provide a written response to the student within ten business days after the receipt of a formal written communication.